Digg-like and social bookmarking, list and source code

 List of general-purpose aggregators

-The traffic is declining for various reasons, I guess adverts among titles, and preference to some big sites.
+The traffic was declining for various reasons, I guess adverts hidden among titles, and preference given to some big sites.
+With the version 4 of the design, users migrated massively to other sites such as Reddit.
+But this did not convince the owner to return to the previous one!

 - News are displayed as a simple list of titles without description.
 Lots of comments.
-Subreddits allow to build your own digg-like with selected types of infos otherwise you may get a photo of the cat of each redditor around, plus lot of stupid reasonings about religion that apply physical laws to spiritual things.
+Subreddits allow to build your own digg-like with selected types of infos otherwise you may get a photo of the cat of each redditor around, and many childish comments about anything but also sometimes (rarely) well documented comments.

 You can select subreddits with a list of + followed by names of subfolders you want, ex:

-And you can create a bookmark of that.
+And you may create a bookmark of that.

 - Sacarstic aggregator with comments.